Interprets the lensfunction as a python function, does it, then returns the new location of each point for every point.

 # Does the Mapper Algorithm in order

-[docs] def computeMapper(pointcloud, lensfunction, cover, clusteralgorithm): """ Computes the mapper graph of an input function.
+[docs] def computeMapper(pointcloud, lensfunction, cover, clusteralgorithm, distance_matrix=None): """ Computes the mapper graph of an input function.
 The point cloud should be given as a list of tuples or as a numpy array.
-The lens function should be given as either a list of numbers with the same length as the number of points; or as a callable function where :math:`f(point) = \text{value}` so long as the function can be determined from the coordinate values of the point.
+It may be ``None`` when a ``distance_matrix`` is provided and the lens function is a precomputed list.
+The lens function should be given as either a list of numbers with the same length as the number of points; or as a callable function where :math:`f(point) = \\text{value}` so long as the function can be determined from the coordinate values of the point.
+When only a ``distance_matrix`` is supplied (no ``pointcloud``), the lens function must be a precomputed list.
 The cover should be given as a list of intervals.
-This can be done, for example, using the 'cereeberus.cover' function in this module, which takes in a minimum, maximum, number of covers, and percentage of overlap to create a cover.
-The clustering algorithm should be given as a callable that takes in a point cloud and outputs cluster labels (for example, `sklearn.cluster.DBSCAN(min_samples=2,eps=0.3).fit`).
-Parameters: A pointcloud (as a list of tuples or as a numpy array) A lens function (as a callable or a list of numbers) A cover (as a list of intervals) A clustering algorithm (as a callable) Returns: A `MapperGraph` object representing the mapper graph of the input data and lens function. """ lensfunctionoutput = __runlensfunction(lensfunction, pointcloud) coveringsets = __createcoveringsets(lensfunctionoutput, cover) clusterpoints = __cluster(coveringsets, clusteralgorithm) outputgraph = __addedges(clusterpoints) return outputgraph
+This can be done, for example, using the ``cereeberus.cover`` function in this module.
+The clustering algorithm should be given as a callable that takes in a point cloud and outputs cluster labels (for example, ``sklearn.cluster.DBSCAN(min_samples=2, eps=0.3).fit``).
+When a ``distance_matrix`` is provided, the callable receives a precomputed square sub-matrix for each cover set, so it should be configured with ``metric='precomputed'`` (for example, ``sklearn.cluster.DBSCAN(metric='precomputed', eps=0.3).fit``).
+Parameters: pointcloud: a list of tuples or numpy array of coordinates, or ``None`` when using a distance matrix without coordinates. lensfunction: a callable ``f(point) -> value`` or a precomputed list of values. cover: a list of intervals (see ``cereeberus.cover``). clusteralgorithm: ``'trivial'`` or a callable clustering algorithm. distance_matrix: optional square numpy array of pairwise distances.
+When provided, clustering uses this matrix rather than raw coordinates.
+Returns: A ``MapperGraph`` object representing the mapper graph of the input data and lens function. """ if pointcloud is None and distance_matrix is None: raise ValueError("Either pointcloud or distance_matrix must be provided.") if distance_matrix is not None: distance_matrix = np.asarray(distance_matrix) n = len(pointcloud) if pointcloud is not None else len(distance_matrix) if distance_matrix.shape != (n, n): raise ValueError( "distance_matrix must be a square array with one row/column per point." ) lensfunctionoutput = __runlensfunction(lensfunction, pointcloud, distance_matrix) coveringsets = __createcoveringsets(lensfunctionoutput, cover) clusterpoints = __cluster(coveringsets, clusteralgorithm, pointcloud, distance_matrix) outputgraph = __addedges(clusterpoints) return outputgraph

 # function to create covers # cover(min, max, #covers, %overlap)